Tukkos/Tukkos/README.md

 ###

   <p align="left">My name is João Paulo and I'm a web developer, from Brasil.
-I'm currently a Web Developer Fullstack Bootcamp student and soon I will add more info here...</p>
+I'm <br> currently a Web Developer Fullstack Bootcamp student and soon I will add more info here...</p>

   <h2 align="left">About me</h2>